Stocks rise as investors await inflation, earnings updates

-NEW YORK (AP) — Stocks shook off an early stumble and marched higher on Wall Street Tuesday as investors wait for information on inflation and corporate earnings this week amid worries about recessions hitting economies worldwide.
+Stocks shook off an early stumble and rose broadly on Wall Street in afternoon trading Tuesday as investors wait for updates on inflation and corporate earnings this week.

-The S&P 500 rose 0.6% as of 12:52 p.m.
-Eastern.
+The S&P 500 rose 0.4% as of 1:44 p.m.
+Eastern, on pace to snap a four-day losing streak.
 The benchmark index fell as a much as 1.2% earlier after a dour forecast from the International Monetary Fund stoked recession fears.

 Markets in Europe and Asia slipped.

 Bond yields were mixed.
-The yield on the 10-year Treasury, which influences mortgage rates, held steady at 3.88% from late Friday.
-The yield on the 2-year Treasury, which follows Federal Reserve action, fell to 4.28% from 4.30% late Friday.
+The yield on the 10-year Treasury, which influences mortgage rates, edged higher to 3.89% from 3.88% late Friday.
+The yield on the 2-year Treasury, which follows Federal Reserve action, held steady at 4.30%.
 Bond markets were closed on Monday for a holiday.

 Recession fears have been weighing heavily on markets as stubbornly hot inflation burns businesses and consumers.
 U.S. stocks are coming off of four straight losses.
 Economic growth has been slowing as consumers temper spending and the central banks globally raise interest rates.